-- New York has many nicknames.
+- New York is known for having many nicknames.
 These include The Big Apple, The City That Never Sleeps, Gotham, The City So Nice They Named It Twice, The Capital of The World, Empire City, The City of Dreams, Fun City, and The Five Boroughs.
 For the sake of a better write-up, we’ll be using some of NYC’s nicknames throughout this guide.

 - Going topless in New York is not illegal.
 Like showing off your beautifully chiseled breasts?
 Well, in the City That Never Sleeps, you can do so without getting into trouble.
 Still, locals prefer walking with their clothes on.